To be eligible for SFIA, your land must:

-- Be at least 20 contiguous acres, meaning each piece of eligible land must be at least 20 contiguous acres in size.
-You cannot add up smaller, separated pieces to reach 20 acres.
+- Be at least 20 contiguous acres.
+You may not add up smaller, separate pieces of land to reach 20 acres.

 - Have a current forest management plan registered with the DNR.